So let’s back up a bit & let me introduce you to the thyroid.

 Then there’s thyroid antibodies & reverse T3 but that’s for another time.
 I think I’ve probably overwhelmed you enough.

-So what I recommend if you want to look into your thyroid further is using an independent Pathology lab.
+So what we recommend if you want to look into your thyroid further is using an independent Pathology lab.
 The one I really like for thyroid testing is i-screen.
 There’s the basic thyroid test, which tests TSH, free T4 & free T3 & the more comprehensive one that also tests the two most common thyroid antibodies.

 It’s super easy to use, you pay online, they send you the form, you take it to one of their collection centres near you, and a day or two later the results are emailed to you with a colour graph to see where you sit in the range.